BlakeStrebel/2R-Robots/README.md

 *[Right click on Project] -> Import, Import -> General, Import from File System -> "C:\ti\ivaWare_C_Series-2.1.3.156\utils", Select the ones you want*

 ## Making the stack size bigger
+If you want to use string processing/more breakpoints

 *[Right click on Project] -> Arm Linker, Basic Options -> set stack size to 1024*

 ## Including the R2R header and source files
 *[Right click on Project] -> New, Header file -> name file "r2r.h" -> copy and paste .r and .c code from repo*

+## Adding interrupts
+1. Enable interrupts
+2. Write interrupt code
+3. Define interrupt in the startup.ccs file
+4. Define interrupt in the interrupt vector

 # Useful References